 - Step 4 - Application and Faculty Pre-Approval

-Once you have selected appropriate institutions, the next step is to apply through the Global Learning Application System (GLAS).
+Once you have selected appropriate institutions, the next step is to apply through the GLAS Application System.
 Click on the 'How to Apply' tab for further direction.

 As part of the application, you must first request approval through the Faculty Pre-Approval questionnaire in GLAS.
 This is where we assess whether it is viable for you to go on exchange within your program of study.
 You don't need to meet with an exchange advisor prior to this step, however if you would like to, please contact the Faculty Office to arrange an appointment.

 You will need to have a GPA of 4.50 in order to be considered for exchange.
 If your GPA is currently below 4.50, you may have the opportunity to raise your GPA in the coming academic year before submitting a study plan for Faculty Approval.
 You are responsible for choosing what courses you study while on exchange.
-We recommend speaking to the Faculty's Global Exchange Officer for further advice on your study choices.
+We recommend speaking to the Faculty's Study Overseas officer for further advice on your study choices.

-- Step 5 - After you receive an offer from Global Learning, request Faculty Course Approval
+- Step 5 - After you receive an offer from Study Overseas, request Faculty Course Approval

 Once you have been offered a place at a partner institution, you can begin choosing courses to study on exchange.
 Please fill in the Faculty Approval (Study Plan) section of your online application, and include the following details about each course: